Liability of trustees inter se in English law: Facts

-Miss Head and Mrs. Gould were appointed trustees of certain marriage settlements, Mrs. Gould was a "Solicitor-Trustee".
-The trustees sold the house that was part of the trust property and in breach of trust paid the proceeds of the sale to a life tenant.
-On the other hand, Miss Head sought to claim that she was indemnified because of the status of her co-trustee as a solicitor.
-Miss Head claimed that she had acted in reliance on the professional advice of Gould.
-Upon investigation, there was no evidence that that was the cause and so Miss Head's claim to indemnity her husband was declined.
+Miss Head and Mr Gould were trustees of certain marriage settlements.
+Gould was a "Solicitor Trustee".
+The trustees sold the house that was part of the trust property, and in breach of trust paid the proceeds of the sale to a life tenant (Head's mother).
+Miss Head claimed a right to be indemnified by Gould in respect of her own liability for the breach, on the basis that she had acted in reliance on his professional advice.
+The court found she had not wholly relied on Gould's advice, and held her fully liable.